1. Readmission to membership policy

 or any other condition(s) it deems appropriate.

-- Upon receipt of a Review Panel’s recommendation, Council must determine whether or not to readmit the Suspended Practitioner, and the conditions of their readmission (which may include the payment of further fees), as Council deems appropriate.
+- Upon receipt of a Review Panel’s recommendation, the RACGP Board must determine whether or not to readmit the Suspended Practitioner, and the conditions of their readmission (which may include the payment of further fees), as Council deems appropriate.

 - Any Suspended Practitioner successfully reapplying for membership will have their membership reinstated on the later of: